-- In the bowl of a stand mixer, add in the white spelt and whole spelt flour with the salt and the rest of the sugar.
-Start your mixer and slowly add in the eggs, agave and coconut oil.
+- In the bowl of a stand mixer, combine 5 cups of flour with the rest of the sugar and salt.
+Start your mixer and slowly add in the eggs, honey and oil.
 Mix well.

-- Once the yeast is proofed (it should be very foamy and have a distinct smell, if not it's not alive and you should start the first step over again) add it to the flour mixture and mix until all ingredients are well incorporated, adding in the 2 cups of whole wheat flour slowly.
+- Once the yeast is proofed (it should be very foamy and have a distinct smell, if not it's not alive and you should start the first step over again) add it to the flour mixture and mix until all ingredients are well incorporated, adding another 2.5 cups of flour slowly.

 - If you need to add another 1/2 cup of flour or 1/4 cup of water do so while it kneads.
-It usually takes my KitchenAid between 7-10 minutes to knead the dough, only using a silicon spatula randomly too push things off the side.
+It usually takes my KitchenAid between 7-10 minutes to knead the dough.

 - Once it's risen uncover your dough and punch the dough down.